myangelaku/osu_scraper/README.md

-Simple python script to scrape the [osu! rankings](https://osu.ppy.sh/rankings/osu/performance) and each user's profile (currently only getting their playtime and location)
+Simple python script to scrape the [osu! rankings](https://osu.ppy.sh/rankings/osu/performance) and several info about the profiles!

-For now, the purpose of this script heavily lies in obtaining the specified location of players in order to potentially build a local community.

 # Usage